-Traditional bruschetta is referring to the grilled sourdough bread that is rubbed with a garlic clove and drizzled with olive oil.
+Traditional bruschetta is referring to grilled sourdough bread that is rubbed with a garlic clove and drizzled with olive oil.
 Then it is topped with a tomato and herb mixture.
-In the states, we tend to focus more on the tomato mixture when we refer to bruschetta.
+In the States, we tend to focus more on the tomato mixture when we refer to bruschetta.

 As for the tomato mixture.
 Well, the summer tomatoes are in full swing at the moment and to me, there is nothing better than a chilled glass of wine to go alongside a bowl of this easy bruschetta recipe.
 It is the perfect time to share this recipe on the blog.

-1 lbs or 3 cups of chopped tomatoes
+3 cups of chopped tomatoes or halved cherry tomatoes

 3 tbsp olive oil